John L. Leopold

-John L. Leopold is a supervisor in Santa Cruz County.
+John L. Leopold was a supervisor in Santa Cruz County.
 He was elected in 2008, 2012, and 2016 to represent the First District.
 He is also a member of the Soquel Aptos Groundwater Management Committee.
 He is known for his stance against fracking.

 Background

 Personal

 Leopold was born in 1965 and comes from a background with a mother who had an involvement in various social justice issues.
 He is one of three brothers and two sisters and has a twin brother.

 He is married to his wife Teresa and has two daughters.
 He currently lives in Live Oak.

 Early years

 At the age of 14 while still living in Harrisburg, Pennsylvania, he became involved in the anti-nuclear movement.
 This was in 1979 and a result of the Three Mile Island accident.
 In 1985 he left home to attend the University of Pittsburgh for two years.
 In 1986, he enrolled at UC Santa Cruz and graduated with a bachelor's degree in politics in 1988.